Asperger's Syndrome: Diagnostic Criteria, Facts and Treatment

 Treating Asperger's Syndrome

-Treating Asperger's syndrome ideally involves therapies which address three core symptoms of the disorder.
+Treating Asperger's syndrome ideally involves therapies that address three core symptoms of the disorder.

 - Poor Communication Skills